c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 Visual Studio Code provides a convenient way to develop inside a Docker container using the Remote - Containers extension.
 You can either attach to a running container or let VS Code crete one for you, configuring the `devcontainer.json` for your repository.

-### 3.1 Attach to a running container
-Follow these steps to attach VS Code to your running AlmaLinux 9 container:

-1. **Install the Remote - Containers extension:**
+### 3.0 Install the Remote - Containers extension
+To attach to a Docker container first of all you need to install the required extension:
 - Open Visual Studio Code.
 - Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
 - Search for "Remote - Containers" and install the extension.

+### 3.1 Attach to a running container
+Follow these steps to attach VS Code to your running AlmaLinux 9 container:

-2. **Open the Command Palette:**
+1. **Open the Command Palette:**
     - Press `Ctrl+Shift+P` to open the Command Palette.

-3. **Attach to the running container:**
+2. **Attach to the running container:**
     - In the Command Palette, type `Remote-Containers: Attach to Running Container...` and select it.
     - You will see a list of running containers.
 Select `almalinux9-container` from the list.

-4. **Start developing inside the container:**
+3. **Start developing inside the container:**
     - VS Code will open a new window attached to the `almalinux9-container`.
     - You can now open folders, edit files, and run commands inside the container as if you were working on your local machine.